droidecahedron/nrf54l15_die_temp/README.md

 >
 > TEMP only supports one-shot operation, meaning that every TEMP measurement has to be explicitly started using the START task.

+> [!IMPORTANT]
+>The MSPL will reserve access to the TEMP peripheral if you are enabling Bluetooth in application.
+TEMP is used for clock calibration when the internal RC oscillator is selected as the clock source.
+> In this case, you will use the nrfxlib API for MPSL to get the die temp via [mpsl_temperature_get()](https://docs.nordicsemi.com/bundle/nrfxlib-apis-latest/page/group_mpsl_temp_ga0be40956c96a226af1083a476fe57148.html#ga0be40956c96a226af1083a476fe57148)
+> See the [ble](https://github.com/droidecahedron/nrf54l15_die_temp/tree/ble) branch for an example application utilizing this.

 # Building and Running
 Typical `west build -b nrf54l15dk/nrf54l15/cpuapp -p` and `west flash --recover`.